lewis-morris/flarchitect/docs/source/advanced_configuration.rst

 Depth limits
 ^^^^^^^^^^^^

-Once enabled, ``AutoSchema`` can deserialize nested relationship data during ``POST`` or ``PUT`` requests.
+Once enabled, ``AutoSchema`` can deserialise nested relationship data during ``POST`` or ``PUT`` requests.
 Each related model must also opt in with ``Meta.allow_nested_writes`` and nesting is capped at **two levels** to avoid unbounded recursion.
 Any relationships beyond this depth are ignored.